hpi-bp1819-naumann/shift-detector/docs/source/checks/conditional_probabilities.rst

    use an absolute value for ``min_support``.
 3. Association rules exceeding ``min_support`` and ``min_confidence`` in both
    data sets can be compared directly.
-For each of those rule-pairs generate a result rule of the form showed above as long as they meet the criteria of ``min_delta_supports`` and ``min_delta_confidences``.
+For each of those rule-pairs generate a result rule of the form showed above subject to the requirements of ``min_delta_supports`` and ``min_delta_confidences``.
 4. If a rule exceeds ``min_support`` and ``min_confidence`` in
    one data set but not in the other, we don't know if this rule does not appear in